brendt/stitcher.io/src/content/book/06-states.md

 }
 ```

-In the database we can save the concrete model state class in the `state_class` field and we're done.
-Obviously doing this mapping manually, saving and loading from and to the database gets tedious very fast.
+Finally, in the database we can save the concrete model state class in the `state_class` field and we're done.
+Obviously doing this mapping manually, saving and loading from and to the database gets tedious very quickly.
 That's why I wrote [a package](*https://github.com/spatie/laravel-model-states) which takes care of all the grunt work for you.

 State-specific behaviour, in other words "the state pattern", is only half of the solution though, we still need to handle transitioning the invoice state from one to another, and ensuring only specific states may transition to others.
 So let's look at state transitions.